AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test/actions.md

 ### magentoCron

-Used to execute Magento Cron jobs.
+Used to execute Adobe Commerce or Magento Open Source Cron jobs.
 Groups may be provided optionally.
 Internal mechanism of `<magentoCron>` ensures that Cron Job of single group is ran with 60 seconds interval.

 Attribute|Type|Use|Description
 ---|---|---|---